 3.Heavy loads: Try to use a wheeled cart instead of lifting the heavy load yourself.

 4.Before exercise: Warm up for five minutes before doing any activity that will put pressure on your joints

 5.Kneeling: If you have to kneel down in your job for example a carpet fitter, use protective knee pads.

 7.Weight: If possible try to keep the weight down to protect your joints from hip pain

 Serrapeptase is a natural alternative to relieve and get rid of hip & leg pain.
 Depending on your level of hip bursitis pain you could start off with one Serrapeptase tablet with a glass of water on an empty stomach in the morning, repeat this in the evening before bed.

-I use Serrapeptase from the Amazon store,it has worked very well to get rid of my hip bursitis pain, why not try Serrapeptase 250,000 IU (Strongest dose)
+I use Serrapeptase from the Good Health Naturally people,it has worked very well to get rid of my hip bursitis pain, why not try Serrapeptase 250,000 IU (Strongest dose)

 For hip bursitis symptoms try one in the morning with a glass of water on an empty and one in the evening before bed, it will take a number of months to feel results so stick with the dosage.
 If necessary use 3 per day for more effect, cut back to a maintenance dose when the pain has gone, suggested one tablet per day.